charlesreid1/asmodeus/README.md

 <a name="commit"></a>
 ## The Commit Toolchain

 When automatically generated content has been turned into a new blog post, and the static content for the site has been updated, it is time to actually commit changes.
 This portion of the code enables adding colorful dots to your commit graph.

 ### Tools Required

-This requires a Python library to interface with git.
+This requires the git library for Python to allow Python to interface with git.

+The git library allows you to create a Python object representing the repository, and use it to interact with the git repository in various ways.

+We want to do two things:
+* Add the markdown for the new blog posts to the master branch
+* Add the newly-generated static content to the gh-pages branch

 ### Directories and Files

 `GitAddBlogPosts.py` - adds the new blog post in the `pelican/` directory to the `master` branch.

-`GitAddSiteContent.py` - adds the updated Pelican blog static content to the `gh-pages` branch.
+`GitAddStaticContent.py` - adds the updated Pelican blog static content to the `gh-pages` branch.